gbv/coli-ana/README.md

 - [@nichtich](https://github.com/nichtich)

 ## Publish
-Please work on the `dev` branch or separate feature branch during development.
+Please work on the `dev` branch during development (or better yet, develop in a feature branch and merge into `dev` when ready).

 When a new release is ready (i.e. the features are finished, merged into `dev`, and all tests succeed), run the included release script (replace "patch" with "minor" or "major" if necessary):